labanskoller/hackeriet_blog/_posts/2019-12-01-Ripasso-release-0-3-0.md

 #### Arch linux

-Arch now have two packages, `ripasso-git` that tracks the development branch and `ripasso-cursive` that contains the stable version.
+Arch now has two packages, `ripasso-git` that tracks the development branch and `ripasso-cursive` that contains the stable version.

 `yay install ripasso-git`